MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb/feature-support-42.md

 - Learn how to [use Robo 3T](connect-using-robomongo.md) with Azure Cosmos DB API for MongoDB.
 - Explore MongoDB [samples](nodejs-console-app.md) with Azure Cosmos DB API for MongoDB.
 - Trying to do capacity planning for a migration to Azure Cosmos DB?
 You can use information about your existing database cluster for capacity planning.
-    - If all you know is the number of vcores and servers in your existing database cluster, read about [estimating request units using vCores or vCPUs](../convert-vcore-to-request-unit.md).
+    - If all you know is the number of vCores and servers in your existing database cluster, read about [estimating request units using vCores or vCPUs](../convert-vcore-to-request-unit.md).
     - If you know typical request rates for your current database workload, read about [estimating request units using Azure Cosmos DB capacity planner](estimate-ru-capacity-planner.md).